ORNL/AdditiveFOAM/README.md

 ./Allwmake
 ```

-The Python utilities require Python 3.10 or newer.
-To use a dedicated virtual
+The Python utilities require Python 3.10 through 3.12.
+To use a dedicated
-environment, create it and install the pinned dependencies from the repository
+virtual environment, create it and install the pinned dependencies from the
-root:
+repository root:

 ```sh
 python3 -m venv .venv